ibourn/Developpeur-Ethereum-Template/3. Solidity/Voting2/README_Voting2.md

 - admin : _After deployment :_

+  - set the address of the deployed Voting contract with _setVotingMasterAddress_
   - uses _createVotingContract("vote name")_ to open a new vote
   - _via IVotingAdmin2 at the address of the clone :_
   - registers voters